 Regardless of whether you’re a new business or your business has been in operation for over ten years, any business worth its salt knows that success hinges on a solid plan.
 After all, a business can only exist after careful financial planning and product development.
-Consequently, in order to achieve true and long-lasting success, businesses must create a detailed and comprehensive marketing strategy.
+Consequently, in order to achieve true and long-lasting success, businesses must create a detailed and extensive marketing strategy.

 Conversely, advertising as you go, with no plan for the foreseeable future, is not only risky but also costly.
 Here are three outcomes that might happen to your business if you don’t create a marketing strategy.